MellowMarsh/MemoryGameJsProject/README.md

   This is a simple memory game using javascript built to test a users memory.
 There is a deck of cards with different           hidden tile colors.

  # Project Goals:
-  • The game randomly shuffles cards,
+  • The game randomly shuffles cards
-  • Matches Cards,
+  • Matches Cards
-  • Gives Total Moves,
+  • Gives Total Moves
-  • Shows a Star Rating,
+  • Shows a Star Rating
-  • Has a timer: stop/start,
+  • Has a timer: stop/start
-  • Restart button,
+  • Restart button
   • Gives a Congratulations Popup

 # Installing from Source: